WSBK-TV: Switch to MyNetworkTV (2011–2022)

 Logo as "MyTV38", used from September 19, 2011, to September 4, 2022.
 The 3D version was introduced on August 31, 2015.

 On June 15, 2011, WBIN-TV (the former WZMY-TV) announced that it would end its affiliation with MyNetworkTV that September to become an independent station.
 CBS Television Stations subsequently signed an affiliation agreement with the programming service five days later, on June 20, 2011, to move its Boston area affiliation to WSBK.
 It is believed that CBS' initial decision to deny its larger UPN stations affiliation agreements with MyNetworkTV was in retaliation against Fox for refusing to affiliate any of its UPN affiliates in markets where CBS Corporation or Tribune did not already sign deals to carry The CW with that network.
 WSBK affiliated with MyNetworkTV on September 19, 2011 (joining Miami sister station WBFS-TV as one of two CBS-owned stations to maintain an affiliation with the service).
 The station's branding was amended to "myTV38", in accordance to the new affiliation.

 Second return to independent status (2022–present)

 On September 19, 2022, WSBK-TV reverted to being an independent station, ending its affiliation with MyNetworkTV and leaving the programming service without an outlet in the Boston market.
 In preparation for the move, earlier in the month, the station returned its TV38 moniker for the third time, along with its post-UPN "circle 38" logo.
+During its final week as a MyNetworkTV affiliate, the station stopped broadcasting the service's programing on weeknights (which has been airing in its hour-then-national pattern (9–11 p.m.
+ET) time period since 2016), exiling the programming to a convoluted, tape-delayed morning schedule, which was entirely cut in half, airing from 9 a.m. to 10 a.m., and then airing its other hour of the block from 11 a.m. to 12 p.m., with its delay structure further fragmented chronologically to close out the broadcast week (for example, WSBK aired the delayed network programming that originally streamed nationally the previous Friday night on Monday, while airing the delayed network programming from the previous Thursday night on Friday).

+The Three Stooges had been seen on and off on WSBK since 1972.
+Sony Pictures, the successor to the original syndicator, wanted to cancel the station's 50-year contract for years, preferring to reserve the Stooge films for more lucrative cable outlets, but WSBK insisted that its contract was ironclad.
+Eventually only two stations in America were still allowed to show the Stooges on local broadcast television: WSBK in Boston and WGN-TV in Chicago.

-Also, in September 2022, the 50-year contract to air the Three Stooges' film shorts expired; WSBK wanted to renew the contract or sign a new one, but Sony Pictures (owner of the Stooges' shorts) refused; there have not been New Year's Eve Three Stooges marathons since December 31, 2021.
+WSBK-TV's 50-year pact finally expired in September 2022.
+WSBK wanted to renew the contract or sign a new one, but Sony refused.
+There have been no New Year's Eve Three Stooges marathons since December 31, 2021.
 (Three Stooges shorts continue to air in Boston on the MeTV-affiliated 5.2 subchannel of WCVB.)